Ypsilon

 6 month

 The interior design is conceived as a continuous spatial system in which public and private areas are connected through a coherent architectural language.
 Spaces such as the reception, Green Park, spa, restaurant and cabins are designed as different expressions of the same concept, based on fluid geometries, natural light and material continuity.
-Inspired by Scandinavian design principles, the interiors favor warm wood surfaces, neutral tones and soft transitions between functions, creating calm and readable environments.
-Through this approach, interior architecture becomes a tool to enhance well-being, spatial clarity and the relationship between the built environment and the marine landscape.

 PORTFOLIO